HannahNJIT/SlotDeconv/README.md

 ```

 Spot IDs must match between `st_count.csv` columns and `spatial_location.csv` rows.
 If `true_props.csv` is present, the same spot IDs are used for evaluation.
 Gene names are aligned between `sc_count.csv` and `st_count.csv` before fitting.

+The CSV input files are stored as genes-by-samples for convenient loading.
+This file-format convention differs from the manuscript notation, where the corresponding aligned matrices are written as samples-by-genes.

 ## Quick Start